jbirddog/blue/README.md

 ### Ideas for more tools/examples

+1. Tool to create a .bs0 block from an ops tbl file, used to patch a disassembler
 1. Write a bs0->blasm (msalb) decompiler by overwriting opcode map/handler
 1. Tool to patch a BlueVM binary with custom ext ops and/or input buffer

 ## TODOs

 1. Rename `op_op` to `op_opaddr`
+1. Rename code buffer to output buffer
 1. Get some writing about BlueVM, blasm, bth
 1. Bug: add/remove ops and `make` fails until `make clean`
 1. Bring back a simpiler version of the `blue` language